trietpsu29/mastermind/README.md

 - A new game starts after every round.

-- Enter valid input only — wrong input might break the
+- Enter valid input only — invalid input may cause errors.

 ## 🛠️ Skills Learned